ljw1004/csharpspec/csharp/classes.md

 }
 ```

-Note how the operator method returns the value produced by adding 1 to the operand, just like the  postfix increment and decrement operators (§7.6.9), and the prefix increment and decrement operators (§7.7.5).
+Note how the operator method returns the value produced by adding 1 to the operand, just like the  postfix increment and decrement operators ([Postfix increment and decrement operators](expressions.md#postfix-increment-and-decrement-operators)), and the prefix increment and decrement operators ([Prefix increment and decrement operators](expressions.md#prefix-increment-and-decrement-operators)).
 Unlike in C++, this method need not modify the value of its operand directly.
 In fact, modifying the operand value would violate the standard semantics of the postfix increment operator.

 ### Binary operators